 - (1) Witness Intermediary have, at a minimum, national police checks and registration to work with vulnerable people clearances. - (2) Witness intermediaries are issued with department of Justice identification cards. - (3) Attendance at police stations, including the time and location, is managed by the intermediary liaison team. - (4) Contact with a witness intermediary is facilitated by calling the intermediary liaison team.
-The CARCRU can be contacted on 0467963243 or intermediary@justice.tas.gov.au. - (5) Any issues or conflict between police and witness intermediaries should be communicated directly to the CARCRU.
+The CARCRU can be contacted on EXEMPT PER SECTION 36 - (5) Any issues or conflict between police and witness intermediaries should be communicated directly to the CARCRU.